Can you eat raw tofu

 Remember: By following these simple tips, you can enjoy the versatility and nutritional benefits of raw tofu in countless dishes!

-Possible Benefits of Eating Raw Tofu
+What Are the Possible Benefits of Eating Raw Tofu?

-Another perk of eating raw tofu is that it’s a great addition to smoothies, purees, and sauces, as well as being a base for homemade ice cream
+Another perk of eating raw tofu is that it’s a great addition to smoothies, purees, and sauces, as well as being a base for homemade ice cream.

 By eating tofu raw, you can also avoid any added oils or fats that might come from common cooking methods, which could be helpful if you’re watching your calorie or fat intake.